Overview

 Docker with Traefik

 This example uses Traefik as a reverse proxy with automatic SSL certificate management via Let’s Encrypt.
-Only the Reactive Resume app is exposed through Traefik—Postgres and Gotenberg remain on an internal network.
+Only the Reactive Resume app is exposed through Traefik—Postgres and the printer remain on an internal network.

 Traefik automatically discovers services via Docker labels and handles SSL certificates, making it ideal for setups where you want minimal configuration.